 \textbf{Abstract}

-Most of the formalizations of the Inclusive Fitness and Kin Selection concepts contain two highly simplifying assumptions (which actually complicate the problem): first, is that the models are described in terms of "fitness", an abstract parameter vaguely related to the population growth rate or expected reproductive success.
-The second is that they ignore the division between Donors and Receivers of altruism and the distribution of those roles in the population.
-In this paper the Inclusive Fitness and Kin Selection approaches instead of unclear fitness units, will be expressed by explicit demographic parameters describing the probability of death during focal interaction when cooperative trait can be exhibited.
-This will allow for more mechanistic insight into impact of the cooperative actions on the population dynamics.
-In addition, new framework will take into account the distribution of the roles of Donor or the Receiver in the population.
-This description will be used for the derivation of the population growth model describing the competition between Cooperative and Noncooperative strategies.
-The obtained approach will be sufficient for description of the cases when the roles are independently drawn during each interaction.
-However,\ we can imagine situations when survival and the change of the role are not correlated (such as food support for the infected individual, which keeps him alive, but cannot cure).
-To cover those cases, new model is extended to the case with explicit dynamics of the role distributions among carriers of different strategies, driven by some general\ mechanisms.
+This paper analyzes the relationships between demographic and state-based evolutionary game framework and Hamilton's rule.
+It is shown that the classical Hamilton's rule (counterfactual method), combined with demographic payoff functions, leads to easily testable models.
+It works well in the case when the roles of donor and receiver are randomly drawn during each interaction event.
+This is illustrated by the alarm call example.
+However, we can imagine situations in which role-switching results from some external mechanism, for example, fluxes of individuals between the border and the interior of the habitat, when only border individuals may spot the threat and warn their neighbors.
+To cover these cases, a new model is extended to the case with explicit dynamics of the role distributions among carriers of different strategies, driven by some general\ mechanisms.